gomalley411/CSCE340-HW5/README.md

 /* *****************************************************************************
  *  Known bugs / limitations.
  **************************************************************************** */
-MoveToFront is having an ArrayIndexOutOfBoundsException at line 10, but I can't figure out how to fix it...
+BurrowsWheeler is having an ArrayIndexOutOfBoundsException at line 64, but I can't figure out how to fix it...

 /* *****************************************************************************